Mahaant-4/chennai-logistics-pulse/README.md

 🚛 Chennai Logistics Pulse: Hyperlocal Logistics Friction Engine A Real-time Digital Twin for Urban Logistics Optimization

-Here is a professional, portfolio-ready README.md for your project.

-You can copy this text, create a file named README.md in your project folder, and paste it there.
-This is what recruiters and visitors will see on your GitHub page.

-🚛 Chennai Logistics Pulse: Hyperlocal Logistics Friction Engine A Real-time Digital Twin for Urban Logistics Optimization

-🔗 Click Here to View Live Demo
-(Replace YOUR_USERNAME with your actual Hugging Face username link)

 📖 Project Overview
 Chennai Logistics Pulse is a data-driven dashboard designed to monitor and predict logistical friction points across Chennai's key industrial and IT corridors.